 The Pressure to Perform

-We know we’re far from perfect, and that’s where 1 Peter 2:12 speaks to us.
-"Be careful to live properly among your unbelieving neighbors.
+Some Christians even hide their faith to avoid this pressure, but 1 Peter 2:12 invites us to live out our faith with quiet integrity: "Be careful to live properly among your unbelieving neighbors.
 Then even if they accuse you of doing wrong, they will see your honorable behavior, and they will give honor to God."

 Let God’s light shine through our imperfect but sincere lives, trusting that He’ll use our honest faith to make an impact.